Potassium-40 geoneutrinos detection and the Earth's large-scale structures imaging by directional geoneutrino detection: Detector response simulation

 \subsection{Detector setup and simulation}

-We adopted the detector scheme as in Ref.~\cite{Wang_2020}, which is a popular arrangement with liquid scintillators, as in the KamLAND, Borexino, and SNO+ experiments.
-The center of the detector is the main liquid scintillator, which is contained in a transparent sphere, i.e., an acrylic shell.
-Surrounding the sphere are the photomultiplier tubes (PMTs), which collect the optical photons emitted during the Cherenkov and scintillation process of charged particles.
-In the Geant4 simulation~\cite{Geant41, Geant42}, the electromagnetic and optical processes are turned on, the incident electrons with energy from 0 to \SI{5}{\MeV} are produced in the liquid scintillator sphere, and the hit time of each photoelectron is recorded for subsequent reconstruction.
-In the previous study~\cite{Wang_2020}, the number of protons of carbon was set to 12 in the Geant4 simulation, and this caused a much worse electron direction smearing than reality.
+We adopted the detector scheme used in Ref.~\cite{Wang_2020}, a popular arrangement with liquid scintillators, as in the KamLAND, Borexino, and SNO+ experiments.
+The center of the detector is the main liquid scintillator, contained in a transparent sphere (i.e.~an acrylic shell).
+Surrounding the sphere are the photomultiplier tubes (PMTs), which collect the optical photons emitted during the Cherenkov and scintillation processes of charged particles.
+In the Geant4 simulation~\cite{Geant41, Geant42}, the electromagnetic and optical processes are turned on, incident electrons with kinetic energy from 0 to 3~MeV are produced in the liquid scintillator sphere, and the hit time of each photoelectron is recorded for subsequent reconstruction.